International students at the School of Public Policy are encouraged to look into the wide range of fellowship opportunities available.

 The African American Institute (AAI): Offers the Atlas Program for African nationals wishing to study in the US.
 The purpose of this fellowship is to prepare African students to assume high-level positions in their governments, national universities, and the private sector.
 Students must apply within the USAID missions within their respective countries.
 Countries included in the program include Benin, Guinea, Namibia, Madagascar, Mozambique, and Tanzania.
 Helps cover school costs for students coming from Africa.

-American Scandinavian Foundation U.S. Fellowships: Graduate Fellowships for Scandinavian citizens who wish to pursue graduate study in the U.S. and Americans who wish to study in Scandinavia.
+American Scandinavian Foundation U.S. Fellowships: Graduate fellowships for Scandinavian citizens who wish to pursue graduate study in the US and Americans who wish to study in Scandinavia.
 Stipends vary according to country and range from $3,000-$18,000.

-Canadian Federation of University Women (CFUW): offers several graduate-level scholarships to women who are Canadian citizens or landed immigrants who already hold bachelor's degrees.
+Canadian Federation of University Women (CFUW): Offers several graduate-level scholarships to women who are Canadian citizens or landed immigrants who already hold bachelor's degrees.

 Foreign Fulbright Graduate Student Program: Awards nearly 5,000 Fulbright grants each year for foreign students, teachers, professors, and professionals to study, teach, lecture, and conduct research in the US, and for USnationals to do likewise outside the US.
 Contact your home country's US embassy for application instructions.